julianoabr/HyperV-Scripts-Share/README.md

 # hyperv-scripts-share
-Scripts to Admin Day to Day Tasks
+Scripts to Automate Hyper-V Day to day Taks